Michael-Kenney/Install-Configure-Lifecycle-osTicket/README.md

 This tutorial outlines the installation, the configuration and the Lifecycle of the open-source help desk ticketing system, osTicket.
 This project is inspired by the Ticketing Systems Lab in the Course Careers - Information Technology Course.
 </p>
 The purpose of this lab is to experience a ticketing system in its entirety - from inception to retirement.
-Throughout this lab, we are able to experience the process from the perspective of the admin, the support and the end user.
+Throughout this lab, we are able to experience the process from the perspective of the Admin, the Help Desk Agent and the End User.
 <br />